looma/Looma-II/README.md

     For access to the content send requests to info at villagetechsolutions dot org.

 This is the Looma code developed by VillageTech Solutions (villagetechsolutions dot org).
-It is copyright VTS, but licensed under Creative Commons (CC-BY-SA).
+It is copyright VTS, but licensed under Creative Commons (CC-BY-NC-SA).

 The Looma interface can be viewed online at http://looma.website.